 Below I’ll answer each question and break it down as to what you should/shouldn’t do.

-Question 1 – Separate Data disk For AD Data WITH No Caching
+QUESTION 1 – Separate Data Disk For AD DS Data With No Caching

 Now this topic isn’t actually specifically related to Azure only, it actually applies to any virtualisation platform (vSphere, Hyper-V, Xen Server, AWS EC2, etc…).